openworm/openworm_docs/background.rst

 Please :ref:`visit here <full_history>` for a more extensive history of the project.

-More information is available on :ref:`the past history of OpenWorm releases <releases>`.
+More information is available on :ref:`the past history of OpenWorm releases <full_history>`.